Long menstrual cycle: why does it last longer?

 Impact on fertility

-How can a long menstrual cycle be treated?
+How to treat a long menstrual cycle?

-If you have a long menstrual cycle or a sudden change in your menstrual cycle and its length, you can consult a health professional (doctor, midwife or gynecologist).
-He or she will be able to help you find the cause of this ovulation disorder or delay by performing several tests (ultrasound, hormonal assessment, etc.).
+In the event of a long menstrual cycle, or a sudden change in your menstrual cycle and its length, you should consult a healthcare professional (doctor, midwife or gynecologist).
+He or she can help you find the cause of this ovulation disorder or delay by carrying out a number of tests (ultrasound scan, hormone test, etc.).

 Long menstrual cycle FAQ